Djaytan/upm-surprise-collaborative-filtering/1/a/report.md

 Finally, we conclude that it is hard to determine the exact best value of K. But we can say with a great precision that the value is located between 50 and 70.

+Another possible value of K can be 80 if we decide to wait until MAE values remain stable.
+This can be valid because in case of K in [50:70] MAE values are not always the lowest depending on the execution.